leftaroundabout/constrained-categories/README.md

 The solution
 ---

 This package attempts to offer a good compromise between the two approaches.
+It is very similar to [packages/hask](http://hackage.haskell.org/package/hask-0), but actually keeps even closer to the `base` modules.

 Two crucial changes are made, relative to the established standard classes:

 - Functors are parameterised on the two categories they map between.
   If both are `(->)`, we have an ordinary **Hask**-endofunctor and all works like what we're used to.